To Teach, To Learn, To Share

 Karina BatesPhoto of Karina and some of her pottery

-Karina has been working with clay regularly, since about 2004 and became a member Guild shortly after that.
-Studying under Darlene Malcolm-Moran, George Stewart and Scott Walker, amongst others, Karina partipated in the 2016 Creative Directions Mentorship, travelled to Korea for three weeks of intensive study under pottery masters in 2018 and was one of the members selected for the KPG Juried Show held at the Peterborough Art Gallery in the fall of 2018.
+Karina has been working with clay, since about 2004 and became a Guild member shortly after that.
+Studying under Darlene Malcolm-Moran, George Stewart and Scott Walker, amongst others, Karina participated in the 2016 Creative Directions Mentorship, travelled to Korea for three weeks of intensive study under pottery masters in 2018 and was one of the members selected for the KPG Juried Show held at the Peterborough Art Gallery in the fall of 2018.
 You can find examples of Karina’s work on Facebook at Horus Eye Pottery.

 Carolyn CiscoCarolyn Cisco